 Transidiomatic practices describe communicative practices of transnational groups with linguistic interactions using different languages and codes (Jacquemet, 2005).

 De Luna Villalón, Maria Eugenia, "Mexican Temporary Agricultural Workers in Canada: a Language and Migration Approach" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 257.